gumroad/countdown.js/README.md

 # countdown.js

-countdown.js is a library that allows developers to replace confirmation modals with countdowns.
+Countdown.js is a library that allows developers to set countdowns for functions that can be cancelled.
 For example, if you would like to submit a form, countdown.js allows you to set a 5 second countdown and give the user a chance to cancel the submission.